 - Residential lighting: Central Hudson was the first utility in New York state to launch a Residential Retail Lighting Program in April 2016.
 This ongoing program aims to increase the penetration of efficient lighting in customers' homes by incentivizing the purchase of LED lighting at retail locations within Central Hudson's service territory.
-The strategic partnerships between Central Hudson, major retailers and lighting manufacturers have influenced the purchase of more than 1.4 million LEDs through more than 125,000 transactions.
-Central Hudson is building on the success of the Retail Lighting Program by offering instant incentives on heat pump water heaters, Wi-Fi thermostats, showerheads, pool pumps and advanced power strips at the point-of-sale under the Retail Efficient Products Program. - Commercial and industrial projects: In 2019, Central Hudson will complete 900 additional commercial and industrial projects.
-Supported by a network of more than 540 local plumbing and HVAC installers, Central Hudson

-600,000 LEDs distributed annually through the Residential Lighting Program through 2025 has retrofitted more than 5,500 commercial and industrial facilities with high efficiency equipment since 2012, resulting in energy savings of more than 5.5 million kWh per year.
+The strategic partnerships between Central Hudson, major retailers and lighting manufacturers have influenced the purchase of more than 2.3 million LEDs.
+Central Hudson is building on the success of the Retail Lighting Program by offering instant incentives on heat pump water heaters, Wi-Fi thermostats, showerheads, pool pumps and advanced power strips at the point-of-sale under the Retail Efficient Products Program. - Commercial and industrial projects: In 2019, Central Hudson completed 900 additional commercial and industrial projects.
+Supported by a network of more than 540 local plumbing and HVAC installers, Central Hudson has retrofitted more than 5,500 commercial and industrial facilities with high efficiency equipment since 2012, resulting in energy savings of more than 5.5 million kWh per year.